OlegFedUS/BottleTest/README.md

 # BottleTest
-This is a test project for a "99-bottles-of-beer.net" webpage.
+Webtest project for a "99-bottles-of-beer.net" webpage.